fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 that script does.
 Receivers do care about the script conditions and, if they want, they can ask spenders to use a particular pubkey script.
-Unfortunately, custom pubkey scripts are less convenient than short Bitcoin addresses and there was no standard way to communicate them between programs prior to widespread implementation of the BIP70 Payment Protocol discussed later.
+Unfortunately, custom pubkey scripts are less convenient than short Fabcoin addresses and there was no standard way to communicate them between programs prior to widespread implementation of the BIP70 Payment Protocol discussed later.